User Guide

 -

-The Tag MacOS is a Conditional type Tag that captures targets (desktops, laptops, etc.) using the MacOS operating system.
+The Tag "macOS" is a Conditional type Tag that captures Agents/Targets (desktops, laptops, servers etc.), also called endpoints, referred to here as "Endpoint Platform," which have MacOS ("MAC" also can be used) in their endpoint platform name.
 See the image below:

 Tag Management